guest post by Piotr Migdał

 As we said, for the diagonals things work as for classical probabilities.
 But there is more—at the same time as adding probabilities we also add the off-diagonal terms, which can add up to cancel, depending on their signs.
 It’s why it’s mixing quantum states may make them losing their quantum properties.

-The value of the off-diagonal term is related to so-called ‘coherence’ between the states and
+The value of the off-diagonal term is related to so-called ‘coherence’ between the states |1\rangle and |2\rangle.
+Its value is bounded by the respective probabilities:

 where for pure states we get equality.

 If the value is zero, there are no quantum effects between two positions: this means that the electron is sure to be at one place or the other, though we might be uncertain at which place.
-This is fundamentally different from a superposition (non-zero ), where we are uncertain at which site a particle is, but it can no longer be thought to be at one site or the other: it must be in some way associated with both simultaneously.
+This is fundamentally different from a superposition (non-zero \rho_{12}), where we are uncertain at which site a particle is, but it can no longer be thought to be at one site or the other: it must be in some way associated with both simultaneously.

 by mixing pure states of your choice.